demovire/demovire/README.md

 ## Projects
 ### [opensocket](https://github.com/demovire/opensocket)
-Execute Lua inside a live Roblox game via CLI or AI, a stateless WebSocket relay for any sUNC-compatible executor.
+Run Lua in Roblox from your terminal.
 ### [adaptive-npc-engine](https://github.com/demovire/opensocket)
 AI driven NPC system for Roblox that uses an LLM to generate dialogue, track simple emotions, and keep short-term memory across conversations.
 The goal was to make NPCs feel less static and more reactive over time.